 In achievement and prestige, the University of Wisconsin–Madison has long been recognized as one of the United States’ great universities.
 Our university welcomes undergraduate and graduate-level international students to study on our campus for a summer.
 Whether you are currently in the United States studying at another institution or you are in your home country wishing to come for just a few weeks, UW–Madison is a great choice for your summer educational plans.

 Helpful Links Regarding Tuition & Fees

-University Housing is accepting residents for Summer Term 2018.
-Please contact University Housing in February 2018 for more information and how to apply.
+University Housing is accepting residents for Summer Term 2019.
+Please contact University Housing for more information and how to apply.
 Located in the heart of campus, with easy access to bus lines, dining halls, fitness centers, and more, they’re a convenient place to live and get to know other students.

 Looking for off-campus housing near UW-Madison?
 The Campus Area Housing (CAH) office maintains a free, searchable list of rental vacancies, sublets, Private Housing Connections properties, and roommate openings in apartments and houses.

 Several support offices on campus will assist you with different aspects of your summer tuition and fees.

 The Office of the Registrar posts the summer tuition and fee rates for all students.
 The Bursar’s Office provides the tuition bill as an electronic eBill.
 The Bursar’s Office sends an alert to students’ wisc.edu and to Authorized Payers’ email when a new eBill is available to view on the secure website.